How To Divorce A Spouse From A Foreign Country

 In general, it’s not at all uncommon for people to fall in love with someone from another country.
-Like every other marriage, a lot goes into maintaining that relationship and they don’t always work out.
+Like every other marriage, a lot goes into maintaining that relationship, and they don’t always work out.

-That happens.
-Thousands of marriages end every day.
-But unlike other situations, divorce comes with a different set of complications when there’s one spouse from a foreign country.
+Unlike other situations, divorce comes with a different set of complications when there’s one spouse from a foreign country.

 During this time, Immigration will likely check in on a regular basis.
 They want to ensure this is a real marriage, not merely a ploy to gain citizenship.